 By Paul J. Kozlowski

 Performance reflects healthy conditions.
-Real personal income per capita, for example, has increased about 17%; retail sales are up nearly 30%; and, after a sluggish start, employment has risen almost 8% from its low six years ago as job openings expanded significantly.
+Real personal income per capita, for example, has increased about 17%.
+Retail sales are up nearly 30%.
+And, after a sluggish start, employment has risen almost 8% from its low six years ago as job openings expanded significantly.
 U.S. Bureau of Labor Statistics (BLS) data show that women account for about 50% of employment and represent an increasing share of an expanding professional and business services sector.
 In short, labor market conditions have improved a lot.

 Colorado possesses other attractive features in addition to its robust economy.
-The Gallup-Healthways, State of American Well-Being in 2014, for example, ranked Colorado number six among the fifty states in its well-being index, which covers social, financial, community and physical attributes.
+The Gallup-Healthways, State of American Well-Being in 2014, for example, ranked Colorado number six among the fifty states in its well-being index.
+This index covers social, financial, community and physical attributes.
 Gallup-Healthways also noted that Colorado and Hawaii were the only states in the top ten every year since the survey began in 2008.
 With high rankings, the state’s demography office measured considerable net migration to Colorado, especially for the millennial age group of 20 to 35-year olds.

 Challenges going forward involve not only sustaining a high quality of life but also adjusting to changes in the age composition of the state’s residents.
 Even in a middle-aged economic upswing, strong performance and attractive features are moving Colorado toward a brighter future.

 Understanding up to date economics is important to understanding the Colorado real estate market.
 Call Corken + Company today to learn more!